Glossary of Common Special Education Terms

-- At least one Special Education teacher of the child, or, if appropriate, not less than one Special Education provider of the child.
+- At least one special education teacher for the child, or, if appropriate, not less than one special education provider for the child.

 - An additional parent member of a child with a disability residing in the school district or a neighboring school district and whose child is enrolled in a preschool or elementary level education program, provided that such parent is not a required member of the parent(s) of the child request that the additional parent member not participate.

-- Other persons having knowledge or special expertise regarding the child, including Related Services personnel as appropriate, as the school district or the parents shall designate.
-The determination of knowledge or special expertise of such person shall be made by the party (parents or school district) who invited the individual to be a member of the committee on Special Education.
+- Other persons having the knowledge or special expertise regarding the child, including related services personnel as appropriate, as the school district or the parents shall designate.
+The determination of knowledge or special expertise of such person shall be made by the party (parents or school district) who invited the individual to be a member of the committee on special education.

-- For a child in Transition from early intervention programs and services, the appropriate professional designated by the agency that has been charged with the responsibility for the preschool child.
+- For a child in transition from early intervention programs and services, the appropriate professional designated by the agency who has been charged with the responsibility for the preschool child.

 - Parents/guardians of the student

-- A representative of the District who is qualified to provide/administer/supervise Special Education and who is knowledgeable about the general curriculum and the availability of resources of the District
+- A representative of the District who is qualified to provide/administer/supervise special education and who is knowledgeable about the general curriculum and the availability of resources in the District

-- An individual who can interpret the instructional implications of evaluation results; may be a CSE member selected from the regular education teacher, the Special Education teacher or provider, the School Psychologist, or the District representative described above, or a person having knowledge or special expertise regarding the student as determined by the District
+- An individual who can interpret the instructional implications of evaluation results; may be a CSE member selected from the regular education teacher, the special education teacher or provider, the school psychologist, or the District representative described above, or a person having the knowledge or special expertise regarding the student as determined by the District

-- At the discretion of the parents/guardians or the District, other individuals who have knowledge or special expertise regarding the student, including Related Services personnel
+- At the discretion of the parents/guardians or the District, other individuals who have the knowledge or special expertise regarding the student, including related services personnel

 - When appropriate, the student with a disability